rskgithub/servermenu/README.md

 1) Unzip or clone into a folder

-2) Copy `app/config.php.sample` to `/app/config.php` and configure to enable services/feeds/search engines of your choice
+2) Run `composer update` and `npm install` in root to download necessary components

-3) Run `composer update` in root to download necessary components
+3) Copy `app/config.php.sample` to `app/config.php` and configure to enable services/feeds/search engines of your choice

 4) Setup virtual host pointing to `/public`